ibdgc/ibdgenetics.org/content/home/about.md

 ![](ibdgc_international.png)

 # Groups involved
 We extend an open invitation to any group that wishes to join our consortium.
-If you are interested in joining the consortium please contact ibdgc-dcc@mssm.edu.
+If you are interested in joining the consortium please contact contact@ibdgenetics.org.

 Members of the IIBDGC collectively sign a shared MOU.